BDU-NFT-Course/TheLog-DEX-core/README.md

-# The Log DEX
+# TheLog DEX
-A research project for using Uniswap contracts for services exchange
+A research project for using Uniswap contracts V2

+Contracts deployed on xDAI, POLYGON and RINKEBY.